Policies and Information for Faculty and Employee Authors

 Submitting to The Cupola

-- Faculty and staff interested in submitting recent scholarship to The Cupola should complete the College Authors/Faculty Notebook Form.
+Faculty and staff interested in submitting recent scholarship to The Cupola should complete the Ovation (formerly College Authors)/Faculty Notebook Form.
 This allows us to represent the work accurately, with keywords and other descriptive details.

 - There is no file size limit.